skoona/sknlinechart/README.md

 ![Display Example](sknlinechart.png)

 ## Features
+* Added yScaleFactor param to NewLineChart() which control the max yScale value and Labels
+* - 14 divisions on yScale including 0.
+So 50 * 13 would give 650 and the max yValue on scale.
 * Multiple Series of data points rendered as a individual line
 * Series should be the same color.
 Each point in this chart accepts a themed color name
 * 150 datapoint are displayed on the x scale of chart, with 100 as the default Y value.